PlanterApp/planter_blog/content/posts/top-10-peppers/index.md

 *Recommended by Erin*

-Hungarian wax peppers are versatile, moderately-spicey peppers (although they do have a relatively wide range of heat levels).
+Hungarian wax peppers are versatile, moderately-spicy peppers (although they do have a relatively wide range of heat levels).
 Wax peppers are often confused with banana peppers as they have a similar appearance, but banana peppers are milder and slightly more stout.
 Wax peppers start off as a pale yellow color then change to orange and red as they mature.
 It is common to harvest them once the fruits are fully sized but still pale yellow, but they can also be harvested at the orange and red stage.
 They can be used to add a spicy kick to many cooked and fresh dishes but my favorite way to prepare them is to pickle them and add them to sandwiches, pizzas, and salads.

 If you're branching out from these pepper picks and adding your own custom pepper varieties, you'll find it  easier than ever to find variety icons grouped by plant!
 Select one of the 34 existing pepper icons that most closely matches your custom pepper.
 (If you're not sure how to create custom varieties, check out [this how-to doc](https://info.planter.garden/plant-information/custom-varieties/) for step-by-step instructions.)

 ![Screenshot of pepper icons in Planter](https://ucarecdn.com/94a4b77c-7d52-4a9b-9199-83deae0d7f01/Pepper-icons.jpg)

-*For educational purposes only and not to be considered medical advice.
-Please refer to your health care provider before using plants medicinally.*